Rachel L. Brand, the No. 3 attorney at the Justice Department as Associate Attorney General, has resigned her position.

 2. Brand Was Only Sworn-In After the Senate’s Party-Line Vote Approved Her

 President Donald Trump nominated Brand to serve as the first woman in the Justice Department’s No. 3 role back in January.
 However, she wasn’t confirmed by the Senate until May 18.
+She has been involved in other controversies.
+“She helped lead the department’s effort to extend a law that authorizes the National Security Agency’s warrantless surveillance program,” The New York Times reported.

 As The Washington Examiner notes, the Senate voted 52-46, with not a single Democrat voting for her confirmation.
 In April, the Senate Judiciary Committee also approved the nomination in a party-line vote, 11-9.
 By comparison, Rosenstein was confirmed in April in a 94-6 vote.